-This tutorial shows you how to build an intelligent search service using the multi-modal capabilities of Lindorm, such as hybrid full-text and vector retrieval.
+Build an intelligent search service by using Lindorm multi-modal capabilities such as hybrid full-text and vector retrieval.

 Overview

-Intelligent search is a new type of retrieval method powered by large models.
-By deeply understanding user intent, it provides precise, efficient, and conversational question-answering services.
+Intelligent search is an AI-powered retrieval method that deeply understands user intent and delivers precise, efficient, and conversational question-answering services.

-This solution helps you quickly build intelligent search capabilities to address the following key challenges:
+This solution helps you build intelligent search capabilities that address the following challenges:

-Efficient setup and iteration: Get started without building from scratch.
-This solution provides out-of-the-box infrastructure that lowers the technical barrier and saves on development and O&M costs.
+Efficient setup and iteration: Out-of-the-box infrastructure that lowers the technical barrier and saves on development and O&M costs.

-Handle data growth: Supports large-scale data processing and optimizes retrieval performance, reducing hardware investment and operational pressure.
+Handle data growth: Supports large-scale data processing and optimized retrieval performance, reducing hardware investment and operational overhead.

-Improve retrieval accuracy and flexibility: Supports custom model deployment and fine-tuning to meet specific business needs and ensures that search results are more relevant to your use cases.
+Improved retrieval accuracy and flexibility: Supports custom model deployment and fine-tuning to meet specific business needs, ensuring search results are more relevant to your use cases.

-This solution allows you to focus on core business innovation while delivering a smarter and more efficient search experience.
+Focus on core business innovation while delivering a smarter, more efficient search experience.

 Architecture

-This document uses Python code to demonstrate how to build an intelligent search service by using Lindorm's hybrid full-text and vector retrieval capabilities.
-The following architecture diagram shows only the components related to Lindorm deployment and application.
+The following Python-based example demonstrates how to build an intelligent search service by using Lindorm hybrid full-text and vector retrieval.
+The architecture diagram shows only the components related to Lindorm deployment and application.

 Step 1: Activate Lindorm's multi-modal capabilities